MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 - A path can be drawn with a :ref:`linear gradient <section_vg_gradient>`: ``LLVG_PATH_PAINTER_IMPL_drawGradient``.

 The drawing destination is symbolized by a MicroUI GraphicsContext: a pointer to a ``MICROUI_GraphicsContext`` instance.
-Like MicroUI Painter natives, the implementation has to :ref:`synchronize the drawings <display_drawing_native>`  with the MicroUI Graphics Engine.
+Like MicroUI Painter natives, the implementation has to :ref:`synchronize the drawings <section_drawings_custom>`  with the MicroUI Graphics Engine.

 .. _LLVG-GRADIENT-API-SECTION: